Monday, October 31, 2022

 My Tribute to Queen Elizabeth II (1926-2022)

-Elizabeth Alexandra Mary Mountbatten Windsor
+Elizabeth Alexandra Mary Mountbatten-Windsor

 (April 21, 1926 – September 8, 2022)

-She said, “We have all been trying in our different ways to cope.
+“We have all been trying in our different ways to cope.
 It is not easy to express a sense of loss, since the initial shock is often succeeded by a mixture of other feelings: disbelief, incomprehension, anger, and concern for those who remain.
 We have all felt those emotions in these last few days.
-So, what I say to you now, as your Queen and as a grandmother, I say from my heart.
+So, what I say to you now, as your Queen and as a grandmother, I say from my heart.”

 Dearest Lilibet, I know how you loved your papa, my son, and I know you will be as devastated as I am by this loss.
 But you must put those sentiments to one side now, for duty calls.
 The grief of your father's death will be felt far and wide, your people will need your strength and leadership.
 I have seen three great monarchies brought down through their failure to separate personal indulgences from duty.
 You must not allow yourself to make similar mistakes.
 And while you mourn your father, you must also mourn someone else: Elizabeth Mountbatten.
 For she has now been replaced by another person: Elizabeth Regina.
 The two Elizabeths will frequently be in conflict with one another.
 The fact is...the crown must win.
 Must ALWAYS win.”